 Vocabulary / Dictionary Work

-• You are finding words much more quickly now.
+• You are finding words much more quickly now and using them correctly.

 Checking Homework / Writing Assignment